Nemesis (Christie novel): Plot summary

 After the inquiry into Miss Temple's death, Miss Marple is visited by Archdeacon Brabazon, a friend of Miss Temple.
 He tells Miss Marple he was going to marry Verity Hunt and Michael Rafiel in a secret ceremony.
 While he disapproved of the secrecy and worried about their prospects, he agreed to marry them because he could see they were in love.
-He was most surprised when neither turned up for the wedding, nor sent a note.
+He was most surprised when they neither turned up for the wedding nor sent a note.
 Miss Marple stays another night with the three sisters when the tour moves on.
 Professor Wanstead travels to London by train on an errand for Miss Marple.
-Miss Barrow and Miss Cooke decide they will visit a nearby church.
-Later that evening, Miss Marple talks with the sisters about what she thinks may have happened and, while they are doing so, Miss Barrow and Miss Cooke appear, to talk to Miss Marple.
+Tour participants Miss Barrow and Miss Cooke decide they will stay to visit a nearby church.
+Later that evening, Miss Marple talks with the sisters about what she thinks may have happened and, while they are doing so, Miss Barrow and Miss Cooke appear to talk with Miss Marple.
 They stay for a time and are then invited back for coffee that evening.

-As they talk about Miss Temple, Miss Marple suggests, albeit dissembling, Joanna Crawford and Emlyn Price (two of those on the tour) pushed the boulder, and their alibis are mere fabrication.
+As they talk about Miss Temple, Miss Marple suggests, albeit dissembling, that Joanna Crawford and Emlyn Price (two of those on the tour) pushed the boulder and their alibis are mere fabrication.
 As they get ready to leave, Miss Cooke suggests the coffee would not suit Miss Marple, as it will keep her up all night.
 Clotilde then offers some warm milk.
 The two ladies soon depart, although each returns to retrieve a forgotten item.
-At three o'clock in the morning, Clotilde enters Miss Marple's room, surprised when Miss Marple turns on the light.
+At three o'clock in the morning, Clotilde enters Miss Marple's room and is surprised when Miss Marple turns on the light.
 Miss Marple tells her she did not drink the milk.
-Clotilde offers to warm it up, but Miss Marple tells her she still would not drink it because she knows Clotilde killed Verity Hunt and buried her body in the wreck of the greenhouse, because she could not bear Verity leaving her for someone else.
-She also knows Clotilde brutally murdered Nora Broad to (mis)identify her body as Verity's and thus throw suspicion on Michael Rafiel.
-Clotilde murdered Miss Temple as well.
-As Clotilde advances toward her, Miss Marple blows on a whistle, which brings Miss Cooke and Miss Barrow to her defence — they are bodyguards employed by Mr Rafiel to protect Miss Marple.
-Clotilde drinks the milk herself, which is poisoned.
-Miss Marple tells the story to the Home Secretary, including that Verity is buried on the property of the Bradbury-Scotts.
-Michael Rafiel is set free.
-Miss Marple collects her inheritance, confident she completed the task given her.
+Clotilde offers to warm it up, but Miss Marple tells her she still would not drink it because it would not be good for her.
+She knows Clotilde killed Verity Hunt and buried her body in the wreck of the greenhouse because she could not bear Verity leaving her for someone else.
+She also knows Clotilde brutally murdered Nora Broad to misidentify her body as Verity's and thus throw suspicion on Michael Rafiel and murdered Miss Temple as well.
+As Clotilde advances toward her, Miss Marple blows a whistle, which brings Miss Cooke and Miss Barrow to her defence – they are bodyguards employed by Mr Rafiel to protect Miss Marple.
+Clotilde drinks the poisoned milk herself.
+Later, Miss Marple tells the story to the Home Secretary, indicating that Verity is buried under the ruined greenhouse on the property of the Bradbury-Scotts.
+Michael Rafiel is set free, and Miss Marple collects her inheritance, confident she has completed the task given her.